-Wondering how to organize your taxes?
-Today is April 15th and hopefully your taxes are long gone and you are only dealing with a dining room table covered with receipts and paperwork.
-You aren’t alone and like so many busy Moms, your first thought about how to organize might be “There are so many cute organization products out there!”
+For people who love paper, tax season can mean a dining room table covered with receipts and paperwork while you complete your return.
+Once the big day has come and gone, you find yourself faced with figuring out how to get that mountain of paper under control and get it organized for once and for all.
+If you are anything like me, your first thought might be to buy new office products.
+Seriously ~ there are SO many cute office organization products out there!
 So you buy them, they look great, you bring them home, but somehow you don’t make any progress on that messy dining room table.
-So today I’m going to take you through the 4 pieces of the puzzle that will help you tackle that big mess on your table now and put a fresh system into place to help you manage paperwork and keep you on the road to organized taxes all year long.
+So today I’m going to take you through the four pieces of the puzzle that will help you tackle that big mess on your table now and put a fresh system into place to help you manage paperwork and keep you on the road to organized taxes all year long.

 Figuring out how to organize receipts is a bear for busy Moms.
 Consider a 13 pocket expanding file as ground zero.
 Simply label each section with categories for the receipts you are bound to keep.
 This is a monthly receipt catcher so anything that you purchase and get a receipt for, put it in there.
 At the end of each month, empty the receipt catcher and file receipts you need to keep to their proper permanent home and shred any you don’t.
 Categories for receipts you may want to keep can be groceries, gas, recreation, clothing and more.

 Answering the question about how to organize your bills can be just as daunting as paying them.
 Use an 8 pocket organizational folder that is spiral bound to make it perfectly portable.
 Create headings 1-15 and 16-31, the two times of the month that you would pay the bills.
 Then have the headings Act On and Review.
 When paper is coming into your house, you file it automatically into this tool keeping your paper properly filed and your mobile office ready to go.
 You can then take care of paperwork while at home or at work, to carpool or sports practice, enabling you to stay on top of your to do list no matter where you are.